stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

   In the early evening we rose to the surface, and found the sea less heavy.
 The smoke of a battleship was on the northern horizon, but our distance and ability to submerge made us safe.
-What worried us more was the talk of Boatswain M&uuml;ller, which grew wilder as night came on.
+What worried us more was the talk of Boatswain Müller, which grew wilder as night came on.
 He was in a detestably childish state, and babbled of some illusion of dead bodies drifting past the undersea portholes; bodies which looked at him intensely, and which he recognised in spite of bloating as having seen dying during some of our victorious German exploits.
 And he said that the young man we had found and tossed overboard was their leader.
-This was very gruesome and abnormal, so we confined M&uuml;ller in irons and had him soundly whipped.
+This was very gruesome and abnormal, so we confined Müller in irons and had him soundly whipped.
 The men were not pleased at his punishment, but discipline was necessary.
 We also denied the request of a delegation headed by Seaman Zimmer, that the curious carved ivory head be cast into the sea.